 WHO: The Metropolitan Water Reclamation District of Greater Chicago (MWRD) and partners

-WHERE: This year’s Sustainability Summit will be held virtually using Microsoft Teams.
+WHERE: For the second consecutive year, the Sustainability Summit will be held virtually using Microsoft Teams.

 In addition to providing an outlet for sharing strategies and resources in promoting the environment, the Summit will honor individuals, organizations, municipalities and other agencies for modeling best practices in sustainability.
 The MWRD will recognize projects from across Cook County that speak to the MWRD’s mission in renewable resources, flood control and water quality improvements.
 The awards also spotlight the best examples of innovations in green infrastructure and sustainable landscaping practices and MWRD biosolids use.
-The MWRD’s EQ biosolids and EQ Compost are a product of the MWRD’s treatment process.
+The MWRD’s EQ biosolids and EQ Compost are products of the MWRD’s water reclamation process.
 In addition to improving turf quality as a soil amendment or conditioner for establishing turfgrass and for mixing into custom topsoil blends, the local use of biosolids can also reduce carbon footprints.
-For more information about the Sustainability Summit, visit here or contact (312) 751-6633 or email firstname.lastname@example.org.